Dealing with an MS Diagnosis

 While it takes time to deal with your initial thoughts and feelings, the first and most important thing you should address is treatment.

 With MS, it's crucial to start treatment as soon as you're diagnosed.
-Starting early gives you a better chance at reducing the number of relapses you have — therefore slowing down the progression of future disability.
+Starting early gives you a better chance at reducing the number of relapses you have — therefore slowing down the progression of future physical disability.

 The goal is to interrupt the natural course of MS — rather than have it interrupt your life.